Amenities & Accessibility

 The Museum has developed a Parents Guide to Kohl Children’s Museum of Greater Chicago, in collaboration with North Shore Pediatric Therapy, to help parents and their children choose the exhibits they want to visit.
 The guide is available for checkout at the Admissions Desk or for download below.

 Diaper Dispensers are available in restrooms.
 The fee is $1.
 Wall-mounted changing stations are included in all restrooms.
-The family restroom nearest Cosi Cafe includes a cot which may be used for larger children or those with special needs.
+The second Family Restroom near the Admissions Desk includes a cot which may be used for larger children or those with special needs.

 Alcohol-free hand sanitizer is available throughout the Museum, near each of the Infant Areas.